Skillfully trained:

 Step 3 – 4

-Tip: The disinfectant should be rubbed into both hands so that the entire surface of the hands remains wet for the duration of the application time.
-With a series of skillful movements, all skin areas can be wetted before the disinfectant evaporates.
-Individual abilities also play a role: for example, whether you are left- or right-handed.
+Tip: The disinfectant should be rubbed onto both hands so that the entire surface of the hands remains wet for the duration of the contact time.
+With a series of skillful hand movements, all skin areas can be wetted before the disinfectant evaporates.

 Step 3 – 4

-Based on the pink color residues, you can analyze after decolorizing whether you have Sequence your hand movements to reach particularly difficult to disinfect skin areas punctual to wet.
+Based on paint residues, you can analyze whether you have Sequence of your hand movements to reach difficult to disinfect skin areas punctual to wet.

-Tip: Scientific studies have shown that the method of 'individual routine' better results than strictly imitating a 'prescribed procedure'.
-[2] This learning objective is therefore about developing an independent and individual routine that ensures that critical skin areas are particularly well disinfected (finger sprays first!).
+Tip: Scientific studies show that the method of "individual routine“ achieves better results than strictly imitating a "prescribed procedure“.[2]
+This learning objective is therefore about developing an independent and individual routine that ensures that critical skin areas are particularly well disinfected (finger sprays first!).

 Sources: